When was UChicago Founded?

 Phi Gamma Delta, popularly known as FIJI, is one of the most well-known and successful fraternities at the University of Chicago.
 It is particularly well-known among the university’s football players.

-What Major is UChicago known for?
+What Major is UChicago Known for?

-Although we’re trying to know “When was UChicago Founded?”, UChicago holds the belief that successful education at the college level depends, to a considerable part, on consistent attendance at classes and laboratories.
+UChicago holds the belief that successful education at the college level depends, to a considerable part, on consistent attendance at classes and laboratories.
 The following are among the most common choices for students at the University of Chicago:

 Econometrics and Quantitative Economics